 From the date your access details are sent you have a two-year registration period in which to complete the qualification.

 For a guideline on the amount of time you need to commit to this qualification please download the guidance document.

-The IWFM Level 2 Certificate in Facilities Services Principles is a 130-hour qualification (you will gain 13 credits) and you will be expected to undertake at least 103 guided learning hours.
+The IWFM Level 2 Certificate in Facilities Services Principles is a 130-hour qualification (you will gain 13 credits).

 What skills and knowledge will I be able to demonstrate after completing the qualification?